freeCodeCamp/freeCodeCamp/docs/language-lead-handbook.md

 }
 ```

-## How to translate the info boxes headers in the documentation
+## How to Translate the Info Boxes Headers in the Documentation

 You can find these boxes all around the documentation: